nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-success">

-    :bulb: **Tip:**  If there are too many events on one day, you can use the `event find` function to find events by their starting and ending timings.
+    :bulb: **Tip:**  If there are too many events on one day, you can use the `event find` function to find events by their start and end timings.
 </div>

 Example: `calendar`